 CARD is proud to announce that the app that we have been developing called Camp Discovery: Objects is now available on iTunes for iPads and on Google play for Android devices!

 In this episode we see that Jack Riley has been in preschool for the last three days with Jessica as his shadow.
 And during clinic they discuss how school is going and work on some new skills.
 Jessica updates the team on how Jack Riley’s behaviors are in class, and how his teacher is handling him.

 While the media and politicians might want you to think otherwise, it’s not that difficult to understand the Affordable Care Act (commonly known as “Obamacare”) and, more specifically, whether you can now access insurance to cover autism treatment in your state.
-If you don’t have insurance, you are eligible to purchase insurance through your state exchange, and federal subsidies have made the insurance extremely affordable for those who qualify.
+While the federal exchange website has experienced some problems, many of the state exchanges, such as those in California, Kentucky, and New York, are running smoothly.
+If you currently don’t have insurance that pays for autism treatment, you may live in one of the 27 states that is now offering that coverage through its state exchange, and you may qualify for federal subsidies to reduce the costs of that insurance.

 Best-selling author, motivational speaker, and media personality Nancy Alspaugh-Jackson launches a new Autism Live segment called “EmPOWERing Autism Parents” this Wednesday, October 16, 2013.
 The segment will air during the 10:00 a.m.
 (PDT) hour on www.autism-live.com.
 “EmPOWERing Autism Parents” provides motivation for parents of individuals with autism spectrum disorder (ASD) and inspiring tips on how to address the challenges.
 Viewers can also watch “Empowering Autism Parents” on its YouTube channel.